-Since 2015, I have taught a wide variety of philosophy courses as the sole or primary instructor at New York University.
+I have taught a wide variety of philosophy courses as the sole or primary instructor.
 I am prepared to teach undergraduate courses in epistemology, ethics, metaethics, the philosophy of mind, and the history of 17th and 18th century European philosophy.
 I am also prepared to teach graduate-level students in the areas of epistemology, metaethics, and ethics.

 I especially enjoy teaching introductory courses (designed to cover a broad range of philosophical topics and time periods) for students with no prior background in philosophy.
+My current sections of Introduction to Philosophy at Tufts University count towards the undergraduate writing requirement.

-I have previous experience teaching Honors students (for The City College of New York, CUNY) and teaching as part of an interdisciplinary core curriculum in the liberal arts (as a teaching assistant at New York University).
-My fall 2023 sections of "Introduction to Philosophy" count towards the undergraduate writing requirement at Tufts University.
+I also have previous experience teaching courses for Honors students (for The City College of New York, CUNY) and teaching as part of an interdisciplinary core curriculum in the liberal arts (as a teaching assistant at New York University).